Updated March 1, 2017

 Subs are not allowed during playoff games.

 4-team league nights (4 weeks of playoffs): In the first round of games, teams play according to seeding: (1 vs 4) (2 vs 3).
-Single round-robin continues through rounds two and three.
-The top two teams with the most points after round three play the Keg.
-(Effective 3/1/2017)
+Elimination continues through rounds two and three.
+Winners from Week 3 play for the Keg.
+(Effective 7/26/2017)

 6-team league nights (3 weeks of playoffs): In the first round of games, teams will play according to seeding: (1 vs 2) (3 vs 6) (4 vs 5).
 The winner of the (1 vs 2) game will play the lowest seeded winner of the other 2 games.
 The loser of the (1 vs 2) game will play the other winning team.
 The two winners then play for the Keg.